h8d13/AIM-ArchIsoMod/readme.md

 ISO builder for creating custom Arch Linux installation media with pre-cached packages as a **priority source.**

+> The advantage here is that if you build frequently, you can achieve 30-100MiB/s without using mirrors as much at the cost of the ISO being larger itself.

 ## Required Packages
 > Assumes base-devel